Urban Living’s Seattle Floating Home Buying Guide

 Welcome to Urbnlivn’s 2021 floating home buying guide!
 Written by Matt Goyer, a real estate broker and publisher of Urbnlivn, this guide is based off of his 6 years living on a floating home and his years helping many first-time floating home buyers.
 We wrote it to give you an overview of what it takes to buy a floating a home in the Seattle area.
 It will also give you a good sense of what it is like to work with us.
 Still have questions?
 Reach us at [email protected].

 This guide covers floating homes but not houseboats (houseboats are otherwise known as a floating on water residences (FOWR), house barges or vessels with a dwelling unit – in short, a vessel that is navigable and lacks a sewer connection.)

 So what is a floating home?
 A floating home is a single-family dwelling constructed on a float that is moored, anchored, or otherwise secured in the water.
 Floating homes must be located in legally-established floating home moorages and must have direct connections to sewer and water utilities.
 There are about 500 floating homes, and with the exception of the new Stillwater community, no new floating homes will be added to Lake Union.

 In terms of floats (the “foundation” of a floating home), the most common float type is a log float, many of which are nearly a hundred years old.
-While newer homes sit on concrete floats, some of which even have underwater basements!
+While newer homes sit on concrete floats, some of which even have underwater basements with underwater windows!